oracle-livelabs/em-omc/mysql/oci-oraca-mysql/d-lab-three-extend&deploy-app-oraca/oraca-codeassist.md

-# Build a microservices application using Oracle AI Code Assist
+# Build a new microservice application to extend WineCellar App

 ## Introduction

-In this workshop you'll enhance the existing microservices application with a brand new component.
+In this workshop you'll enhance the existing microservice application with a brand new component.
 Currently, we have a static ad message **2023 Thanks Giving Promotion: Buy 1 get 1!!!!** shown in the storefront.
-Watch as we use Oracle AI Code Assist to generate all the code for a Spring Boot-based Java app.
+Build a new Spring Boot-based Java app to make ad messages dynamic to fetch from database and integrate it with WineCellar App.
 That code has been provided as part of the workshop resources so now it's time to package and deploy it.

 For this portion of the workshop, you have three different options to pick from when you reach **Task 2** - choose only one option:
 1. [ ~20 minutes ] Build, package, and deploy the code entirely on your own.